xynnex/xynnex/README.md

 I enjoy:

-Linux
+- Linux
-Android modding
+- Android modding
-system customization
+- system customization
-networking
+- networking & tinkering

 More focused on understanding the system than simply using it.